j0xhn/membersofthehouse/README.md

 <strong id="list">List</strong>: the list of insight blocks that can be down and upvoted with extra tokens or even purchased tokens.
 The purchasable tokens are the tokens raised in the initial coin offering, or possibly even just by the organization that is running the app.
 Their effect follows quadratic voting policies.

 <strong id="blessing">Blessing</strong>: A donation left to the app after a course is listened to.
 Each author get’s to set their own ratio?
-Or possibly preset at 50% to publisher, 3% to App, 47% to IPP.
+Or possibly preset at 50% to publisher, 3% to App, 47% to PIP.

 <strong id="QV">Quadratic Voting</strong>:  A mechanism for minimizing a voting token’s weight when applied in mass to achieve the greatest amount of consent and protects against majority rule by following a mathematical weighting rule for votes. https://en.wikipedia.org/wiki/Quadratic_voting

 <strong id="prize">Prize</strong>:  The incentive to submit insights or courses, as well as to vote on others’, and participate in general.
 Prize is divided by primarily the one that creates, but also proportionate to how many people have voted on it relative to its winning.

-<strong id="IPP">Insight Periodic Prize</strong>: A monetary prize that is rewarded on a lunar cycle to be split among participants.
+<strong id="PIP">Insight Periodic Prize</strong>: A monetary prize that is rewarded on a lunar cycle to be split among participants.
 10% to author, 90% to all token holders that voted it up, proportionate to their tokens spent.

 <strong id="CPP">Course Periodic Prize</strong>: A monetary prize that is rewarded quarterly to the top submitted courses.